mk-fg/hwctl/README.md

 raw GIF itself anyhow.

-Uses [ImageMagick] command-line "magick" tool to extract all necessary data from gifs (pixel colors, per-frame delays, etc), which seem to have full-featured parser for those.
+Uses [ImageMagick] command-line "magick" tool to extract all necessary data from GIFs (pixel colors, per-frame delays, etc), which seem to have full-featured parser for those.

 Usage: `./gif-frames-pack.py pixel-art-image.gif`\